PrathamSingh1/Harkirat-Cohort-0-1/Week_1/Week 1.5 Async, Await And Promises/README.md

         setTimeout
 fs.readFile - to read a file from your filesystem Fetch - to fetch some data from an API endpoint

+What even is a promise?
+It is just a class that makes callbacks and async functions slightly more readable.
+Whenever u create it, you need to pass in a function as the first argument which has resolve as the First argument

+Aynsc await syntax

+(Again, just syntactic sugar, Still uses callbacks/Promises under the hood)